devtodollars/mvp-boilerplate/README.md

 * Privacy Policy and terms of conditions

 NOTIFICATIONS REFRESH
-MESSAGES what ones are read
+MESSAGES what ones are read á
 make notifications and messages dropdowns bigger
 Cant clear indivitaul notifications anymore

 Messages notification takes time or need refresh

-make the map bit bigger maybe like the left hand side Clicking on map with no property selected error mobile going to view property from management dashboard
+TEST FILTERS AND SEARCH THOROUGHLY

-Cant scroll page when chat is open
+MOBILE ISSUES

-MOBILE!!!!!!
+Clicking on map with no property selected error Mobile Issue mobile going to view property from management dashboard

 ### MVP Features